HomeBusinessOutdated Online Info Could Be Costing You – 62% Won't Trust Wrong...

 Question product/service quality89%Reduce purchase likelihood

-What’s particularly alarming is how quickly trust erodes in the digital age.
+What’s particularly alarming is how quickly trust erodes online.
 Unlike the old days when word-of-mouth travelled slowly, today’s disappointed customers can broadcast their frustration to hundreds of people within minutes.
-Social media amplifies negative experiences, and once that trust is broken, rebuilding it requires significantly more effort than maintaining it would have.
+Social media amplifies negative experiences, and once trust is broken, rebuilding it takes far more effort than maintaining it would have.

 Young consumers are especially unforgiving.
-Gen Z and millennials, who make up an increasingly large portion of the consumer base, expect real-time accuracy.
-They’ve grown up with smartphones and instant information – if your phone number doesn’t work or your address leads to an empty lot, they won’t give you a second chance.
-They’ll simply move on to your competitor who has their digital house in order.
+Gen Z and millennials, who make up a growing portion of the consumer base, expect real-time accuracy.
+They grew up with smartphones and instant information.
+If your phone number doesn’t work or your address leads to an empty lot, they won’t give you a second chance.
+They’ll move on to your competitor who has their digital house in order.

-Key Insight: Trust lost due to inaccurate information is 5x harder to rebuild than trust lost through poor service, because it suggests fundamental business incompetence rather than a one-off mistake.
+Key Insight: Trust lost through inaccurate information is 5x harder to rebuild than trust lost through poor service, because it suggests fundamental business incompetence rather than a one-off mistake.

-The trust equation has basically changed.
-In the past, businesses could rely on loyal customers to overlook occasional information hiccups.
-Today’s consumers have unlimited options at their fingertips.
-If they can’t trust your basic information, they’ll find someone they can trust – usually within seconds.
+The trust equation has changed.
+In the past, businesses could count on loyal customers to overlook the occasional information hiccup.
+Today’s customers have unlimited options at their fingertips.
+If they can’t trust your basic information, they’ll find someone they can, usually within seconds.

-Now, let’s talk money – because that’s what this really comes down to.
-Every piece of incorrect information online is essentially a leak in your revenue bucket.
+Now let’s talk money, because that’s what this comes down to.
+Every piece of incorrect information online is a leak in your revenue bucket.
 Some leaks are small drips; others are gushing holes that drain your profits faster than you can fill them.

-I recently worked with a chain of automotive repair shops that discovered their outdated information was costing them nearly £50,000 per month.
+I recently worked with a chain of automotive repair shops that discovered their outdated information was costing them nearly GBP 50,000 per month.
 How?
-Multiple locations had wrong phone numbers listed on various directories.
+Several locations had wrong phone numbers listed on various directories.
 Customers calling for appointments were reaching disconnected lines or, worse, competitors who’d claimed those numbers.
-The shop owners had no idea this was happening until they conducted a comprehensive audit.
+The owners had no idea this was happening until they ran a full audit.

 Here’s a breakdown of typical revenue losses from inaccurate online information: